University of Wisconsin Stout | Wisconsin's Polytechnic University

 You may include your ID certificate courses on your resume and LinkedIn profile as an indication of your commitment to upgrading skill sets, acquiring new skills and extending your knowledge.

-Share your certificate projects in an online portfolio showcasing your expertise and competencies.
+Share your certificate projects in an online ePortfolio showcasing your knowledge, expertise and competencies.

 "... for students balancing the jobs they must have with the advanced education they desire – a situation faced by most students today – completing a certificate can be the most direct path to career success."